-After the engine has stopped, you must wait for 10 minutes to allow the fuel pressure to be purged from the high-pressure fuel lines before any service or repair is performed on the engine fuel lines.
+After the engine has stopped, you must wait for 10 minutes in order to allow the fuel pressure to be purged from the high-pressure fuel lines before any service or repair is performed on the engine fuel lines.
 If necessary, perform minor adjustments.
 Repair any leaks from the low-pressure fuel system and from the cooling, lubrication, or air systems.
 Replace any high-pressure fuel line that has leaked.
 Refer to Disassembly and Assembly Manual, "Fuel Injection Lines - Install".

-When there is not an alternative course of action and the engine must be in operation while it is inspected, always use the correct inspection procedure to avoid a fluid penetration hazard.
+If you inspect the engine in operation, always use the proper inspection procedure in order to avoid a fluid penetration hazard.
 Refer to Operation and Maintenance Manual, "General hazard Information".